 - cd Java

-UNIX installations will typically contain the Adobe PDF Library files in one .tar file, typically gzipped with the .gz file extension.
+UNIX installations will contain the Adobe PDF Library files in a single .bsx file (a bash self-extracting script), or in a single .tar file for IBM AIX or Oracle SPARC Solaris platforms, typically gzipped with the .gz file extension.
 Unpack the release to the proper directory, such as /var, /opt, /var/Datalogics or /opt/Datalogics.
 The release will unpack itself into directory trees under the current location.

 The following steps demonstrate a typical installation on a Linux machine.
 Other UNIX platforms will be similar.

-- Copy the .tar file to your selected location, such as /var/Datalogics.
+- Copy the .bsx or .tar file to your selected location, such as /var/Datalogics.

 - Issue the unpack command for your release file, such as: